 (For the determination of the governing law and of the competent jurisdiction, reference is made to the "Guidelines on the assessment under Article 7 of Regulation (EU) No. 536/2014 by Territorial Ethics Committees", available at AIFA link)

 16.1 (a) (As a general rule, and in any case where both Parties are Italian): The governing law of this Agreement is the law of the Italian State.
-Or (b) (In the case of multicentre international studies, where the Parties are of different nationalities and, a national law uniformly applied to all participating sites is proposed, wherever located): The governing law of this Agreement is the law of ……… of the Italian State, without prejudice in any case to mandatory provisions of the Italian legal system, in particular regarding the protection of participants’ rights.
+Or (b) (In the case of multicentre international studies, where the Parties are of different nationalities and, a national law uniformly applied to all participating sites is proposed, wherever located): The governing law of this Agreement is the law of the Italian State, without prejudice in any case to mandatory provisions of the Italian legal system, in particular regarding the protection of participants’ rights.

 16.2 Any disputes arising in relation to the interpretation, application, or performance of this Agreement shall, without prejudice to the Parties’ commitment to first attempt extrajudicial conciliation, fall under the exclusive jurisdiction of the Court of ………

 Art.
-17 – Language

-17.1 In the event of any discrepancy between the English and Italian versions of this Agreement, the Italian version shall prevail.

-Art.
-18 – Knowledge and Acceptance of the Entire Agreement
+17 – Knowledge and Acceptance of the Entire Agreement